tdicola/Adafruit_NeoPixel_FTDI/README.md

     micro-second low pulse.

 Note that the SPI clock and input pins are ignored, only the output pin is used to send a signal to the device.

+## Future Work

+Some things to consider for future updates:

+-   Package into a formal python library with setuptools/distribute.

+-   Add gamma correction.

+-   Consider putting animations and effects into their own part of the library.